U-Box vs PODS vs U-Pack: The Answer Is Clear

 | Available internationally? | Yes — you can ship a U-Box to almost any international port | Yes, in Australia and U.K. | No |

 While U-Pack doesn’t operate outside the U.S. and Canada, it does serve Puerto Rico, something many moving companies don’t offer.
-And U-Pack’s 50-states coverage extends to many rural areas where it can be difficult or expensive to get other container companies to do drop-offs and pickups.
+U-Pack’s 50-state coverage also extends to many rural areas where it can be difficult or expensive to get other container companies to do drop-offs and pickups.

 When booking a container company, one of the biggest considerations should be the size of the containers.
 Here’s how the three companies compare.